-This course is designed for students taking the Inclusive Elementary Disability Studies Core.
 This course explores, from a disability studies perspective, strategies for developing effective communication and interpersonal interaction skills appropriate for both collaborative and consultative relationships in schools.
 Focus is on the development of these skills in interactions with both school professionals and family members of students.
 Particular attention is paid to the development of these skills in ways that are responsive and relevant to people from marginalized groups.